My Experience With the Opal C1 Webcam

 - The camera packaging is very well designed.
 Simple.
 Similar to what you can see from an Apple product.

-- The physical appearance is lovely and very Apple-like.
+- The physical appearance is stunning and very Apple-like.
 The camera seems to be coming from Apple’s design language of the nineties.
 Not everything was terrible at the time.
 It also reminds me of some old camera finish in the seventies.
 It’s an excellent little device with a solid feel to it.

 - When plugging the camera in.
 I wasn’t sure which end of the cable had to go where.
 The twisted portion goes at the back of the camera.

-To the software side
+On the software side

 The software side of the story is quite another matter.
 Great visual design should never excuse any software instabilities.

-- Currently, at release 0.23, the software is still in beta, six months after getting the device and many more since the device hit the market.
+- At release 0.23, the software is still in beta, six months after getting the device and many more since the device hit the market.
 The software has a great piece of user interface design to it and features rich.
 As you might expect with a beta label, even though the software is a work in progress, it doesn’t look unfinished.
 The problem is that updates are long in coming, generally every month.
 At this pace, I’m not sure I’ll have a fully functional and, most importantly, stable camera before the end of 2022.

 - You can record both the Mac desktop and your face and save this into a QuickTime file.
 This can be very useful for work purposes or if you are into producing training videos.
-Image filters are available too.
+Image filters are available, too.
 You can record in 1080p or 4K resolution.

 Using the camera